woowee/macset/README.md

 [45]: https://github.com/splhack/homebrew-splhack "splhack homebrew-splhack"

-Usage 2 Â» To Build "Complete" Enviroment
+Usage 2 » To Build "Complete" Enviroment
 ---

 The scripts to set the defautls for OSX and install applications software are provided for each other because I think it will be the requirement to do separately.